mreck/gotils/README.md

 **TODO**

 - [ ] Get full test coverage.
-- [ ] Unique functions should change inline.
+- [x] Unique functions should change the slice, not create a new one.